Does training more frequently lead to bigger strength gains?

 Training frequency is often considered important for strength gains.
 However, training frequency is sometimes increased for the purposes of spreading the same training load over a larger number of weekly sessions and sometimes for indirectly increasing total weekly training volume.
 Therefore, it is important to consider what happens in both scenarios (maintaining weekly volume constant and allowing weekly volume to increase).
 This review considers the latter scenario.

-Including any intervention assessing the effects of training frequency on strength gains.
+Assessing the effects of training frequency on strength gains

-Excluding interventions where resistance-training was performed for <1 session per week.
+Not involving resistance-training performed for <1 session per week.

 What is the effect of frequency on strength gains?

-The following long-term training studies have explored the effects of different frequencies of training (not volume-matched) on strength gains in untrained or lightly-trained subjects:
+The following long-term training studies have explored the effects of different frequencies of training (not volume-matched) on strength gains in untrained or lightly-trained subjects.
+The table summarizes the results:

 Gillam (1981) – the researchers assessed the effects of training frequency in 68 male subjects divided into 5 groups.
 In each of these groups, the subjects performed 18 sets of 1RM of the free-weight bench-press exercise either once, twice, 3 times, 4 times or 5 times for a 9-week training intervention.
 The researchers found that the groups training 3, 4 and 5 times per week displayed significantly greater strength gains (32.3%, 29.0 % and 40.7%) than the group training once per week (19.5%).